dense-analysis/ale/README.md

 the cursor taken from Language Server Protocol linters and `tsserver` with the `ALEHover` command.

+On vim/gvim with `balloon` support you can see the information in a tooltip that appears under the mouse when you mouseover a symbol.

 See `:help ale-hover` for more information.

 <a name="installation"></a>